 - an official transcript of your current academic record;

 - a 1-2 page research proposal which includes:

 - the intended area of your research;

-- the specific research question you wish to address;
+- the specific research topic you wish to investigate;

-- the proposed method of addressing the research question.
+- the proposed method of addressing the research topic.

 - Details of any academic, peer-reviewed papers you have published;

 - Folio or links to any existing artworks you have developed;

 - References or contact details from any previous reseach supervisors who have supervised your research in the past (e.g. Honours project supervisor);

 - If you are not a native English speaker, please also provide evidence of your ability to write competently in English.